jupyterhub/mybinder.org-deploy/images/analytics-publisher/README.md

 the current platform, it should be run on the same Python version and platform as our Dockerfile.

+Dependabot should keep this file up-to-date.
+The top-level `.python-requirements` file governs the Python version used.

+To manually upgrade all dependencies:

 ```shell
 # run from images/analytics-publisher
 # update requirements.txt based on requirements.in